 The Lifetime Channel remake of the movie Sybil included the finding of the hidden paintings in the opening and closing scenes.

-The first 1:40 minutes of this video show the finding of the locked cabinet.
+The first 1:40 minutes of this video recreates the finding of the locked cabinet.

 Sybil - 2007 Remake ( part 10 of 10 )

-This final 3 minute segment shows them opening the cabinet and finding the hidden paintings.
+This final 3 minute segment shows the opening of the cabinet and finding the hidden paintings.

 Sybil's alternate personalities.